 Sam Taylor, Learning Officer, The World Bank

-- Interviewed by Eugene de Ribeaux, Relationship Manager, TrainingPros
+- Interviewed by Eugene de Ribeaux, former Relationship Manager, TrainingPros

 TrainingPros works closely with learning and development departments of large organizations to identify, attract, and support leading contract specialists for focused training and development engagements.
 A proprietary on-boarding process led by experienced relationship managers helps ensure the right personnel for the job.